FatmaSliti/market-management-MT1/README.md

 # Project: Monthly Attachments Management for MT1 Markets

-This project was completed as part of my end-of-studies internship.

 The goal of this project is to develop an application that manages the monthly attachments for MT1 markets.
 The intern is responsible for the following tasks:

 - Retrieve store articles.